 This fantastic version of the popular breakfast sandwich is actually good-for-you and kids love it!
-I’ve used one of the newer Thomas’ Hearty Grains English Muffins, which has 5 grams of fiber.
-I’ve swapped regular eggs for just whites and added some tomatoes and onions to it, before cooking.
+I used one of Thomas’ Hearty Grains English Muffins, which has 5 grams of fiber.
+Plus, swapped regular eggs for just whites and added some tomatoes and onions to it, before cooking.
 Finally, a layer of lean ham or turkey ham and reduced-fat cheese.
 If you want to make this completely vegetarian, leave out the meat.
-The skinny for 1 hearty and delicious breakfast treat, 237 calories, only 3.5 grams of fat and 6 Weight Watchers POINTS PLUS.
-One Egg McMuffin has 300 calories and 12 grams of fat.
+Each hearty, breakfast treat has 237 calories, 4 grams of fat and 6 Weight Watchers SmartPoints.
 Don’t be surprised if you end up making this several times a week!

 Prep Time: 8 minutes